narism/reactive-demo/README.md

 *./gradlew clean build*

-navigate to flight-web/build/libs
+navigate to reactive-demo/build/libs

-java -jar flight-web.jar
+java -jar reactive-demo.jar

 application should be running in localhost:8080

-NB! deployment takes about 30 sec as the graph is built in memory